 We will start off easy, with some basic flexing up and down.
 While keeping your weight on both feet, flex down as low as you can go, being sure to keep both feet flat on the snow.
 Then stand up as tall as you can, again keeping your feet flat on the snow.

 That’s your full range of movement, but we want to get into your neutral riding position with your knees slightly flexed.
 This can vary from person to person but I would say bend your knees so that you’re about 20% shorter than normal!

 Moving your weight to the nose and tail of the snowboard

 One of the most important moves when learning to snowboard is shifting your weight onto your front foot, so that’s what we are going to do next.
-This may sound easy but lots of people do this wrong, especially when you start sliding and picking up speed.
-To make is really simple, just bend your front knee and feel how there’s a little more weight on your front foot.
-You should keep your upper body and shoulders relaxed so they just follow your movement and without having to lean into it.
+This may sound easy, but lots of people do this wrong, especially when you start sliding and picking up speed.
+To make it really simple, just bend your front knee and feel how there’s a little more weight on your front foot.
+You should keep your upper body and shoulders relaxed, so they just follow your movement and without having to lean into it.

 Next, do the same movement onto your back foot.
 Then you can try and shuffle your weight between one foot and the other.

 Ok, now that you’ve explored the length of the board, it’s time to start moving your weight over the edges of the snowboard.
 We use the edges of the board to control the snowboard so this is a key part in learning to snowboard.

 Balancing on the heel edge of the snowboard